unicef/rhizome/docs/backend.rst

    that were the result of that document_id
       - so if you load a csv with 10 source_datapoints, map everything, then refresh master you should see 10 datapoints.
-      - if then you delete the mapping for a region in this document that has attached to it 2 datapoints, and refreshed master, you would then see that the document_id has 8 datapoints instead of 10.
+      - if then you delete the mapping for a location in this document that has attached to it 2 datapoints, and refreshed master, you would then see that the document_id has 8 datapoints instead of 10.